Jennifer Jo Cobb Racing

-Camping World Truck Series
+Craftsman Truck Series

 Truck No. 0 history

 The No. 0 team has been used primarily as a start and park team by multiple drivers, primarily young rookies.
 On two occasions the truck has been run by Joe Cobb, Jennifer's father.
 Both entries occurred at the Mudsummer Classic.

 For 2014, Caleb Roark ran with the team, typically running the first few laps before retiring to the garage.
 Roark would do the same thing in 2015, though Scott Lagasse Jr. placed 15th at Homestead in the truck, being the last truck on the lead lap in a fully sponsored entry.

 The No. 0 team was revived in 2017 at Texas Motor Speedway in June, as the field had less than 32 trucks.
 The truck was driven by Tommy Regan.
 The 0 returned for Bryce Napier at Gateway, while Cobb failed to qualify the 0 at Iowa.
 After skipping Kentucky, the No. 0 returned at Eldora with Korbin Forrister driving in a partnership between Cobb's team and SS-Green Light Racing.
 The team ran Pocono with Matt Mills as the driver.
 ARCA driver Ray Ciccarelli drove the No. 0 at Michigan after making his debut at Eldora in the No. 10.
 He would later attempt four more races for the team in that truck for the rest of the year at New Hampshire and then the last three races of the season at Texas, Phoenix, and Homestead.